p-slash/lyspeq/README.md

 The maximum number of iterations are

-    NumberOfIterations    10
+    NumberOfIterations    5

 Config file has one file list for qso spectra.
-This file should start with number of qsos, and then have their relative file paths.
+This file should start with number of qsos, and then have their relative file paths (see [example file](tests/input/flist.txt)).
 The location of the file list, and the directory where those files live:

     FileNameList      ./data/qso_dir/qso_list.txt
     FileInputDir      ./data/qso_dir/